slowernews/wisdom-tldr/chapters/chapter_1_self.md

 	WISDOM = INTELIGENCE + EXPERIENCE

+> *"To attain knowledge, add things everyday.
+To attain wisdom, remove things everyday."
+-- Lao Tzu*

+> *"The beginning of wisdom is to call things by their proper name."
+-- Confucius*

+> *"It takes a wise man to discover a wise man."
+-- Diogenes*

+> *"The wisest people follow their own direction."
+-- Euripedes*

+> *"Silence is a fence around wisdom."
+-- Rabbi Akiva*

 > *"Doubt is the origin of wisdom."
 -- René Descartes*

+> *"Information is not knowledge." (...)
+"A clever person solves a problem.
+A wise person avoids it."
+-- Albert Einstein*

-> *"The beginning of wisdom is to call things by their proper name."
+> *"The art of being wise is knowing what to overlook."
--- Confucius*
+-- William James*

 > *"Being wise means having more questions than answers."
 -- Kevin Kelly*